lbarchive/lnkckr/README.md

 Note
 ----

-The output of lnkckr is similar to my two-year-old shell script `linkckr.sh`, I have also included it in the repositorysince lnkckr is kind of continuation of `linkckr.sh`, here is a [blog post about it](http://blog.yjl.im/2011/02/link-checker-bash-script-using-xmllint.html).
+The output of lnkckr is similar to my two-year-old shell script `linkckr.sh`, I have also included it in the repository since lnkckr is kind of continuation of `linkckr.sh`, here is a [blog post about it](http://blog.yjl.im/2011/02/link-checker-bash-script-using-xmllint.html).

 Related links
 -------------